Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 Old Dominion Stats and Trends

-- When Old Dominion puts up more than 27.4 points, it is 5-0 against the spread and 4-1 overall.
+- When Old Dominion scores more than 27.4 points, it is 5-0 against the spread and 4-1 overall.

-- When Old Dominion piles up more than 380.3 yards, the team is 5-1 against the spread and 4-2 overall.
+- In games that Old Dominion piles up more than 380.3 yards, the team is 5-1 against the spread and 4-2 overall.

-- The Monarchs have turned the ball over 21 times this season, five more turnovers than the Golden Hurricane have forced (16).
+- This season the Monarchs have turned the ball over 21 times, five more than the Golden Hurricane's takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.